-- 1. Annual Reports / Audited Financial Statements for last 3 years (or since inception, if entity is incorporated within last 3 years) - 2.
+- 1. Annual Reports / Audited Financial Statements for last 3 years (or since inception, ifentity is incorporated within last 3 years) - 2.
 Provisional Financial Statements (Quarterly / Half-yearly) - 3.
 'No Default Statement' in prescribed format and details of any past default / delay in meeting the debt obligations - 4.
 Bank statement(s) for the last 6 months for the cash credit account/s and the term loan account/s

-In addition, entities to be rated have to submit the following (if applicable) as and when Acuité calls for the same:
+In addition, entities to be rated have to submit the following (if applicable) as and when Acuitécalls for the same:

 - 1. Financial projections for the next two years with relevant assumptions and Year to Date financials of the current financial year - 2.
-Latest sanction letter from the bank - 3.
+Sanction letter issued by the bank (preferably, the most recent) - 3.
 Details on project / capital expenditure - 4.
 Top customers/suppliers' details - 5.
-Future business plan or corporate actions (acquisition, mergers, business restructuring etc.) - 6.
+Future business plan or corporate actions (acquisition, mergers, business restructuringetc.) - 6.
 Change in management - 7.
-Reason and comments on status of non-co-operation or suspension with any previous CRA (if applicable) - 8.
+Reason and comments on status of non-co-operation or suspension with any previousCRA (if applicable) - 8.
 Project wise cash flow statements (applicable to real estate firms)

-Acuité will seek information (Points 1 to 4 and 1 to 9 mentioned above) through one or more modes including e-mail, letters and telephone calls.
+Acuité will seek information (Points 1 to 4 and Points 1 to 9 mentioned above) through one or more modes including e-mail, letters and telephone calls.